Our Los Angeles Disability Discrimination Attorneys Answer Your Most Pressing Questions

 Under California law, a disability is defined as any condition that limits a major life activity.
 This includes both physical and mental disabilities, including certain medical conditions like cancer or HIV/AIDS.
 The protections provided to disabled employees in California are often broader than what is provided under federal law.
 Our Los Angeles disability discrimination attorneys will show you which specific state and federal laws will impact your case.

-The attorneys at Yadegar, Minoofar & Soleymani LLP are experienced and have successfully litigated disability discrimination cases.
+The Los Angeles employment discrimination attorneys at Yadegar, Minoofar & Soleymani, LLP, are experienced and have successfully litigated disability discrimination cases.
 If you are facing disability discrimination in the workplace, then you need legal representation that takes your situation seriously.
-Our Los Angeles disability discrimination attorneys have compiled a list of frequently asked questions, along with answers to each question.
+Our Los Angeles employment attorneys have compiled a list of frequently asked questions, along with answers to each question.

 - What Is Disability Discrimination?